How to set up and install Fire Opal

 fo.authenticate_qctrl_account(api_key=api_key)

-If you are a member of multiple organizations, you must specify your organization_slug
+If you are a member of multiple Q-CTRL organizations which can be viewed on the Q-CTRL Accounts page, you must specify your organization_slug

 # Enter your IBM token here.